 Define the index patterns in Kibana, and you should be able to see the metrics flowing.

 Needless to say, the example above is an overly simple Elasticsearch instance that is not designed for scalability and high availability.
 And if you are monitoring a cluster, you should also consider not storing the data inside the same cluster as this will affect computed metrics, and you will not be able to investigate issues in case the cluster is down.
-A cloud-based ELK solution such as Logz.io can be used as a secure and reliable ELK endpoint that will automatically scale as your data grows.
+For a fully scalable OpenSearch (new forked version of the ELK Stack) that doesn’t require any maintenance, try Logz.io, which delivers open source based log, metric, and trace analysis out-of-the-box.

 Metricbeat is another ELK monitoring solution that is worth mentioning and will be reviewed in a future post.
 This solution involves installing Metricbeat on each monitored server to send metrics to Elasticsearch.
 A Kubernetes module for Metricbeat is still in the beta phase, but you can already use this shipper to monitor your cluster, nodes, and pods.